Shabeeb321/eZone-E-Commerce-Web-Platform-and-Sales-Data-Analysis-Using-R/README.md

 ## Project Overview

-This project focuses on analyzing sales data using R, guided by data science consultant Megan Silvey.
+This project focuses on analyzing sales data using R language.
 The goal is to work through a real-world business scenario for an enterprise tech company, leveraging data analysis and machine learning techniques to extract meaningful insights.

 The dataset includes:
 	•	Orders – Information about customer purchases